-The table below sets forth the number of Build-A-Bear Workshop stores in the United States and Canada for the periods presented:
+The table below sets forth the number of Build-A-Bear Workshop stores in the United States, Canada, the United Kingdom and Ireland, for the periods presented:

-Thirteen Thirteen weeks ended
+Twenty-six v weeks ended

-April 1, 2006 April 2, 2005
+July 1, 2006 July 2, 2005

 Beginning of period 200 170

+UK acquisition 40

-Opened 2 3
+Opened 16 16

-Closed - -
+Closed -

-End of period 202 173
+End of period 256 186

-During fiscal 2006, we anticipate opening approximately 30 Build-A-Bear Workshop stores in the United States and Canada.
-We believe there is a market potential for approximately 350 Build-A-Bear Workshop stores in the United States and Canada.
+During fiscal 2006, we anticipate opening approximately 31 Build-A-Bear Workshop stores in the United States and Canada, and approximately three stores in the United Kingdom.
+We believe there is a market potential for approximately 350 Build-A-Bear Workshop stores in the United States and Canada and approximately 70 to 75 stores in the United Kingdom and Ireland.
 In fiscal 2003, we began testing in certain markets our initial brand expansion initiative, our proprietary "Friends 2B Made" line of make-your-own dolls and related products.
-There was one Friends 2B Made location opened in the thirteen weeks ended April 1, 2006.
-As of April 1, 2006, there were six Friends 2B Made locations, all of which were located in or adjacent to Build-A-Bear Workshop stores.
+There were two Friends 2B Made locations opened in the thirteen weeks ended July 1, 2006.
+As of July 1, 2006, there were a total of eight Friends 2B Made locations, all of which were located in or adjacent to Build-A-Bear Workshop stores.
 These Friends 2B Made stores are not considered new stores but rather expansions of Build-A-Bear Workshop stores.
+During fiscal 2006 we anticipate opening one additional Friends 2B Made store that will be separate from a Build-A-Bear Workshop store.
 The Friends 2B Made merchandise is also offered from a separate display fixture in select Build-A-Bear Workshop stores.